priyam2010/Job-Recommender/README.md

 4. Streamlit UI – Clean, interactive, and easy to use.

-## How to run
+## How to Run
+### Install Dependencies
+Make sure Python 3.10+ is installed.

-1. Install Dependencies.
+Install dependencies.

-2. Set Environment Variables - GEMINI_API_KEY=gemini_api_key
+### Set Environment Variables
+Sign up for Google AI Studio and get your Gemini API key.

+Store it in an environment variable.
+###  Prepare Your Files
+Save your backend logic (LangChain + Gemini RAG) in one Python file (e.g., rag_pipeline.py).

+Create your Streamlit UI file (e.g., app.py) to interact with the backend.
+### Run the App

+In your project folder, run:

-3. Run the App - streamlit run app.py
+streamlit run app.py